andrewsleigh/fab-slider/docs/_posts/2019-05-22-coding-accelstepper.md

 }
 ```

 Note that `stop()` doesn't stop the motor!
 It just sets a new target at the current position.
-You then need to `runToPosition` to actually stop the motor.
+You then need to `runToPosition()` to actually stop the motor.

 ## Blocking and non-blocking functions

-Because I want the user to be able to pause or cancel a slide, and also for the end-stops to be able to halt movement, I can't have the stepper control functions hog block other inputs.
+Because I want the user to be able to pause or cancel a slide, and also for the end-stops to be able to halt movement, I can't have the stepper control functions block other inputs.
 Generally, it seems (and I might be wrong) that library functions that implement acceleration are blocking, those that don't aren't...

 ## Using acceleration